ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

 Install Cygwin
 --------------

 #.
-Open a web browser to `www.cygwin.com/install.html <https://www.cygwin.com/install.html>`__ and download  "Run setup-x86_64.exe"
+Open a web browser to `www.cygwin.com/install.html <https://www.cygwin.com/install.html>`__ and download  "setup-x86_64.exe"

 #.
-Paste the  following command at a DOS prompt (type window-R and enter run.cmd) in the directory where you downloaded "Run setup-x86_64.exe"
+Paste the  following command at a DOS prompt (press window and R key then enter cmd) in the directory where you downloaded "Run setup-x86_64.exe"

 ::